Nowhere To Hide | The AI Revolution in Surveillance & Targeting Sensors

 Law enforcement and intelligence services in the United States possess technology to remotely activate the microphones in cell phones in order to listen to conversations that take place nearby the person who holds the phone.

-SORM (Russia): A technical system used by the Federal Security Service of the Russian Federation to monitor internet and telephone communication.
+SORM (Russia) A system used by the Federal Security Service of the Russian Federation to monitor internet and telephone communications.

 Golden Shield (China): Also known as the “Great Firewall of China”, it is a censorship and surveillance project operated by the Ministry of Public Security (MPS)